-A. Engineering and superintendence services in connection with public improvement projects shall be charged in accordance with Portland Policy Document TRN 3.450 - Transportation Fee Schedule.
-The City Engineer shall review actual yearly program costs of engineering and superintendence to insure that only usual and ordinary costs are included and adjust the rates accordingly.
+A. Engineering and superintendence services in connection with public improvement projects shall be charged in accordance with the schedule below, when either the City does design and survey or a consultant does design and survey.
+Direct cost shall be computed in accordance with the provisions of Section 5.48.030.
+The City Engineer shall review actual costs of engineering and superintendence to insure that only usual and ordinary costs are included.